IsaoNakamura/StudyRPi/README.md

 # StudyRPi
-Library for a RaspberryPi study meeting.
+Application and Library for a RaspberryPi study meeting.